 In the earliest years of life, especially from pregnancy to age three, babies need nutrition, protection and stimulation for healthy brain development.
 Recent advances in neuroscience provide new evidence about a baby’s brain development during this time.
-As a result, we know a baby’s brain is constructed through a complex interplay of rapid neural connections that begin before birth.
-How rapid?
-In a 2016 Lancet series, Advancing Early Childhood Development: From Science to Scale, leading neuroscientists found that in their earliest years, babies’ brains grow at an astounding rate, creating up to 1,000 neural connections every second.
+As a result, we know that in their earliest years, babies’ brains form new connections at an astounding rate – according to Harvard University’s Center on the Developing Child more than 1 million every single second – a pace never repeated again.

 In the brain-building process, neural connections are shaped by genes and life experiences – namely good nutrition, protection and stimulation from talk, play and responsive attention from caregivers.
 This combination of nature and nurture establishes the foundation of a child’s future.